-Remember these Mr. Sketch Scented Markers from grade school?
+Remember these Mr. Sketch Scented Markers (affiliate link) from grade school?
 I can still remember that blueberry scent!
 What a great way to explore the sense of smell while playing and creating art.
 Have the kids draw with the markers and then spray the art work with a water bottle to see the colors run.
 This would be a great sensory and process art project for kids of all ages!

 Sensory Bin Toys